papinet/papiNet-API/3.0.0/paper-board-pulp-warehouse-logistics.md

 ## Authentication

-For authenticating the _logistic supplier_, we recommend to secure the access to the papiNet API endpoints using the OAuth 2.0 standard, with the _client credentials_ authorization grant.
+For authenticating the _logistics supplier_, we recommend to secure the access to the papiNet API endpoints using the OAuth 2.0 standard, with the _client credentials_ authorization grant.

-The _logistic supplier_ sends an API request to create a session, and gets its associated _access token_:
+The _logistics supplier_ sends an API request to create a session, and gets its associated _access token_:

 ```text
 curl --request POST \